 Artistic Advisors: Emily Poole, Emily Schnall, Susan Tascent, Rae Whiteley

 Scientific Advisors: Ilze Berzins, PhD, DVM, MPH, Stephanie Maryeski, MD, Naomi Kirschenbaum, DVM, MPH

 About our Founder: In her TEDx talk, Dr. Lucy - as many people call her - describes how her work as a zoo and wildlife veterinarian led her to seek new ways to engage people in conservation by connecting art and science.
 Click here to view her talk.

 Over the course of her 25-year career, Dr. Spelman has treated animals of all kinds, from cockroaches to giant pandas.
 She has lived in Rwanda, where she managed the veterinary team responsible for the world’s only mountain gorillas, has served as Director of the Smithsonian National Zoo, and is a published author.
 She has a been a participant in a long-running program to conserve giant otters in Guyana, South America (since 1996.)
 In addition to scientific articles, she contributed the title story and edited 23 others in “The Rhino with Glue on Shoes” (Random House, 2008) and wrote the text for the popular “National Geographic Animal Encyclopedia” (2012.)

 Dr. Spelman has been exploring the intersection of art, science, and one-health medicine since returning from Rwanda in 2009.
-She has taught biology at RISD since 2010 and has developed six new courses, including two study abroad courses (South Africa and Guyana.)
+She has taught biology at RISD since 2010 and has developed eight new courses, including two study abroad courses (South Africa and Guyana.)
 She continues to practice veterinary medicine at Ocean State Veterinary Specialists.

 More from Dr. Lucy: